 We follow the approach of Duchin, Ozbas and Sensoy (2010) and Dittmar and Mahrt-Smith (2007) to determine how much cash a firm would normally be expected to hold given its balance sheet characteristics but adapt the methodology to SMEs for which we do not observe several variables that are available for larger firms.
 Our cash regressions control for firm size and age to capture a firm's access to external finance.
 The availability of cash substitutes is captured by working capital (net current assets minus cash).
 The cash regression also includes past investment, the growth rate of cash balances, total liabilities and cash flow as proxied by a firm's profit, and controls for firm and (4-digit) industry-year fixed effects.
 We estimate this for the period 2000-2006 for the sample of firms which are also included in our crisis regressions.
 The residuals from the regression for the year 2006 capture a firm's excess cash holdings.

-The results from estimating our regressions with this arguably more exogeneous measure of cash are presented in Table 5.
-In line with our previous evidence we find that excess cash had a positive effect on fixed asset growth during the crisis (column (1)) and that this effect was amplified during the recovery period (column (2)).
+The results are presented in Table 5.
+In line with our previous evidence we find (for both samples) that excess cash had a positive effect on fixed asset growth during the crisis (column (1)) and that this effect was amplified during the recovery period (column (2)).
 This suggests that excess cash, despite being potentially expensive to hold in normal times, can have important long-term benefits when the credit cycle turns.